NOTABLE - BUILT ENVIRONMENT AWARD, Core77 Design Awards 2017

 The exhibition is comprised of nine 40X40X140cm models and nine 180X135cm drawings.
 The upper part of each model consists of a "Monument," an archetypical building mass that is finished with a specific material.
 As an opposition to the upper part, the lower part of each model consists of a "Rock," a formless landmass from which the raw matter is extracted (quarry for the marble, tree for the wood, cows for the leather, etc.).

-Each drawing in the exhibition is divided into two parts where each part depicts two different snapshots from the long-span of one of the nine materials.
+In the exhibition, each drawing is printed and stretched on a canvas, blurring the distinction between a drawing and a painting.
+Each drawing is divided into two parts where each part depicts two different snapshots from the long-span of one of the nine materials.
 While the upper part of each drawing positions one building material through a particular architectural lens (elevation, section, plan, specification, detail), the lower part depicts a daily life scene from the wider life span of the same material (extraction at the quarry, shipping at the container port, demolition of the building ruin, roofing at the construction site, etc.).
 As the upper drawings depict architectural spaces or specifications as still-lifes with human traces without their actual presence, the lower drawings showcase over-populated human activity and presence in the extraction, production, transportation, construction, demolition or waste site.

 In an era where humans are described as geological agents, architecture is both a background and a measure against which the world might be read.
 Like architecture then, Nine Islands represents the world back to itself.